 Cover Design Services

-People do judge a book by its cover, and a good one can significantly impact a book’s success.
+People do judge a book by its cover, and a good design can significantly impact a book’s success.
 Whether you’re an indie author just starting out or a publisher looking to update your backlist, consider recruiting a professional cover designer to provide an on-trend, eye-catching cover.
 If you’re on a tight budget, purchasing a premade book cover is a viable option as well.
 Here are a few options:

 - GoOnWrite – has hundreds of covers available across dozens of genres/topics, with pricing starting at $50 per cover with discounts for multiples.
 James, the designer of all of these covers, offers custom design services as well.